xshapira/website-starter-gulp/README.md

 # website-starter-gulp

-A super simple basic web project setup using Gulp, Tailwind, and some CSS & JS compressors.
+A super basic web project setup using Gulp, Tailwind, and some CSS & JS compressors.

 ### Requirements